LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/Integrations/messaging-conversations.md

 ### Best Practices

 Functions for messaging listens for messaging events asynchronously.
 As a consequence this can cause race conditions with other parts of the platform.
 Therefore, it is considered best practice to use bots instead of Functions for implementing routing logic.
-Functions is a good option to sync data with third-party systems like CRMs or to save data in the [Context Warehouse](maven-context-warehouse-overview.html) in order to use it within Conversation Orchestrator.
+Functions is a good option to sync data with third-party systems like CRMs or to save data in the [Conversation Context Service](maven-context-warehouse-overview.html) in order to use it within Conversation Orchestrator.
 Routing via Functions makes sense whenever a conversation is in a stagnant state (i.e. not in process of being routed), e.g. a conversation is idle or a message line has been sent in off-hours.
 Otherwise, the asynchronous nature of its events might interfere with the proper flow of a "dynamic" conversation.

 ### Messaging events for Function Invocation